 Reveiw of Literature Presentation Guidelines

 Each group is responsible for selecting one primary research article per member of the group for their assigned topic.
 You must submit your research articles to me at least 2 weeks prior to your presentation.
 Your selection must be "ok'd" by me beforehand.
 Failure to meet this requirement will result in a loss of points.
+You are responsible for providing me an electronic copy of each article that will be made available to your classmates no later than one week before your presentation date.

 You should include the following information in your presentation (remember, this is a summary - summarize the main points in your own words):